 A Beginners Guide to Choosing Siding

-Siding is one of the most important building components of a home.
+According to a siding contractor, siding is one of the most important building components of a home.
 It, more than any other element, influences a home’s overall appearance and, thus, its value.

 Contrary to popular belief, siding is NOT designed to act as a waterproof barrier.
 It is an architectural finish that protects the waterproof barrier that lies between it and the sheathing or wall framing below.
 Choosing siding that is both attractive and compatible with the architecture of your home is fundamental.
 Equally important are the quality of the material and how well it is maintained.
 You can have the best, most architecturally pleasing material in the world; however, unless it is properly maintained it can become an eyesore and can lead to structural problems.

 Unless you are building, remodeling or residing your home you are stuck with the material that was applied when the building was constructed.
 That’s a good thing if you like the style of the material and it is in good condition.
 However, if the siding on your home is in dire need or replacement due to neglect or if the exterior appearance of your home just needs a facelift, then chances are good that you are (or should be) in the market for new siding.

 Shopping for new siding can be a daunting task.
 There are an almost infinite number or choices in composition, size, style and color.
 Some are factory finished while others are finished on site.
 Natural wood (plank and plywood), wood composites, fiber cement, aluminum, steel, vinyl, stucco, brick and stone (or a combination thereof) are among the most widely used choices.